-Dolly Parton Is Still Helping Fire Victims: She Invites Visitors To Gatlinburg, Pigeon Forge, And Dollywood In Sevier County Tennessee
+Dolly Parton Is Still Helping Fire Victims: She Invites Visitors To Gatlinburg, Pigeon Forge, And Dollywood In Sevier County, Tennessee

 Gatlinburg and Pigeon Forge Tennessee Churches could also use donations.
 Those Churches are offering food, clothing, and furniture to struggling Sevier County families. including Hispanic immigrants as well as Tennessee Mountain natives.

-Dolly Parton’s Dollywood Foundation is helping all Gatlinburg and Pigeon Forge Tennessee residents, including Hispanic immigrants as well as Tennessee Mountain natives.
-Parton is helping both renters and former homeowners, who lost their primary place of residence.
+Dolly Parton’s Dollywood Foundation is helping all Gatlinburg and Pigeon Forge, Tennessee residents.
+Parton is helping both renters and former homeowners who lost their primary place of residence.

-Dolly Parton is confident that Gatlinburg, Pigeon Forge and Sevier County Tennessee will “endure” with the help of The Dollywood Foundation.
+Dolly Parton is confident that Gatlinburg, Pigeon Forge and Sevier County, Tennessee will “endure” with the help of The Dollywood Foundation.

 “Mountain people are tough.
 If you look back and see what they had to do to settle this area, you know they are tough.
 We have always relied on one another and God to bring us through and with the help of the My People Fund, we will endure.”

 Dolly Parton knows what hardship is.
 Dolly has suffered through tough mountain winters, blizzards, and slim budgets.
 It was because of her own experiences that she created The Dollywood Foundation.

-Even Dolly Parton though has never encountered a fire like the one that took over 1000 homes in Gatlinburg.
-Even with the extremely dry weather, it was not mother nature that caused that fire, it was arson, by two teenaged boys.
+Parton had never encountered a fire like the one that took over 1000 homes in Gatlinburg.
+Even with the extremely dry weather, it was not mother nature that caused that fire, it was arson by two teenaged boys.

-Gatlinburg Tennessee, Pigeon Forge, and Sevier County were nearly decimated by a deliberately set fire, under record-breakingly dry conditions.
+Gatlinburg Tennessee, Pigeon Forge, and Sevier County were nearly decimated by a deliberately set fire during record-breaking dry conditions.
 It was a perfect storm type scenario that is unequaled in Sevier County’s long history.
-No details of the arson are available due to a “gag order” according to The Knoxville News Sentinal, only that the culprits are aged 15 and 17.
+No details of the arson are available due to a “gag order” according to The Knoxville News Sentinal, as the culprits are aged 15 and 17.

-Sevier County natives will not give up and eventually, they will recover.
+Sevier County natives will not give up, and eventually, they will recover.
 Their spirit is palpable in this place.
-Today a banner flies from atop the Gatlinburg Space Needle declaring “Gatlinburg Strong.”
-There are hundreds of attractions, restaurants, and hotels currently operating in Gatlinburg and Pigeon Forge Tennessee.
+Today, a banner flies from atop the Gatlinburg Space Needle declaring “Gatlinburg Strong.”
+There are hundreds of attractions, restaurants, and hotels currently operating in Gatlinburg and Pigeon Forge, Tennessee.

 Dolly Parton has been giving out the promised Dollywood Foundation checks, and there has been a generous outpouring of help, but it’s still tough on families.
-The cameras and media left after the fire finally went out, but Dolly Parton is still helping, and taking donations for her mountain people.
+The cameras and media left after the fire finally went out, but Dolly Parton is still helping and taking donations for her mountain people.

 RELATED REPORTS FROM THE INQUISITR